June 2019 Market Report

-The UK reported mixed economic data with satisfactory developments on the government borrowing side, inflation as expected, but poor relative GDP figures (just 0.3% growth 3 months to end February) and deteriorating property sentiment, both residential (esp London) and commercial (especially retail).Business and market attention, both domestic and international, is clearly focussed on ongoing BREXIT developments and their strong influence on politics.
+The UK reported mixed economic data with satisfactory developments on the government borrowing side, poor corporate investment , inflation a little higher than expected, weak relative GDP figures and deteriorating property sentiment, both residential (esp London) and commercial (especially retail).Business and market attention, both domestic and international, is clearly focussed on ongoing BREXIT developments and MEP election implications, and their strong influence on domestic politics.
 Both the Chancellor and Bank of England Governor have made frequent references to the unsettling effects of any unsatisfactory Brexit outcome.
-The actual situation remains very fluid, and although the “decision time” has been lengthened, this itself brings further political issues (e.g. MEP elections) and distorted, economic /corporate indicators.
-On the positive side, the threat of an imminent” no deal” has receded.
+The actual situation remains very fluid, and many options are still possible at the time of writing.
+Economic and corporate figures will inevitably be distorted over coming months.

-Global Equities rose 3.79% over April, the FTSE ALL World Index gaining an impressive 15.67% since the year end, albeit following a very weak quarter.
-The UK broad and narrow market indices, both rose by about 2% over the period, but lag world equities, in local currency, since the beginning of 2019.
-Japan and Germany both posted relatively strong performances, ahead of the UK but behind the USA since the year end.
-The VIX index, which has declined 46.97% since 31st December, now stands at a level of 13.48.
+Global Equities fell 5.33% over May, the FTSE ALL World Index still, however, showing a gain of 9.51% since the year end, albeit following the very weak last quarter of 2018.
+The UK broad and narrow market indices, both fell by about 3.5% over the period, lagging world equities in both local and sterling adjusted terms since the beginning of 2019.
+Asia, including Japan and Emerging Markets showed particularly large declines.
+The VIX index, rose 35.2% to a level of 18.22, reflecting the increased uncertainty associated with equity investing

-Sector moves over April 2019 featured strength in the areas of Industrials, Banks and Life Assurance, while Pharmaceuticals and Mining showed negative absolute returns Over the four-month period, Mining, Consumer, Industrials and Life Assurance now lead the UK sectors.
-First indications show that “average” UK All Company unit trusts (+13.92%) are out- performing the major indices so far this year Source (Trustnet).
-Balanced funds, however, are showing four month returns of between 5% and 10%, so far, before expenses, depending on risk attitude, largely reflecting the weight of Fixed Interest.
+Sector moves over May 2019 featured relative strength in the areas of oil and gas, pharma and consumers but there were large absolute price declines in utilities, telco’s and life companies.
+Over the five -month period, Mining, Consumer, Industrials and Life Assurance still lead the UK sectors.
+First indications show that “average” UK All Company unit trusts are out- performing the major indices so far this year Source (Trustnet).
+Balanced funds, however, are showing five month returns of between 5% and 6%, so far, before expenses, depending on risk attitude, largely reflecting the weight of Fixed Interest.

-Gilt prices fell over the month, the 10-year UK yield standing at 1.12% currently.
-Other ten-year yields closed the month at US, 2.53%, Japan, -0.07%, and Germany -0.1% respectively.
-UK corporate bonds, by contrast, rose 0.21 % in price terms ending April on a yield of approximately 2.59%.
-Amongst the more speculative grades, there were gains for US High Yield and Emerging Market bonds.
-Floating rate bonds and convertible bonds also rose in price terms.
+Gilt prices rose over the month, the 10-year UK yield standing at 0.87% currently.
+Other ten-year yields closed the month at US, 2.22%, Japan, -0.1%, and Germany, -0.27%, the latter breaking new records.
+UK corporate bonds, by contrast, also rose by 0.34 % in price terms ending May on a yield of approximately 2.58%.
+Amongst the more speculative grades, there were falls for US High Yield and Emerging Market bonds.
+Floating rate bonds remained broadly unchanged.
 See my recommendations in preference shares, convertibles, corporate bonds, floating rate bonds etc. A list of my top thirty income ideas (many yielding around 6%) from over 10 different asset classes is available.

-Over the coming months, geo-political events and Central Bank actions/statements will be accompanied by the ongoing first quarter reporting season, where forward looking statements will be scrutinised even more than the historic figures, at this advanced stage in the cycle.
-To some extent, the, slower economic growth forecasts that are appearing, will inevitably lead to some scale-back in corporate profit projections, although there may be offsetting fiscal and monetary effects.
-It will also be interesting to see if recent bond yield declines and yield curve inversions are accentuated.
+Over the coming months, geo-political events and Central Bank actions/statements (e.g G20 meeting, late June) will be accompanied by the onset of the first half calendar year reporting season, where forward looking statements will be scrutinised even more than the historic figures, at this advanced stage in the cycle, and with increased headwinds.
+To some extent, the slower economic growth forecasts that are appearing, will inevitably lead to some scale-back in corporate profit projections, although there may be offsetting fiscal and monetary effects.
+It will also be interesting to see if recent bond yield declines e.g. Negative German and Japanese ten-year yields, and yield curve inversions are accentuated.

-US watchers will continue to speculate on the timing and number of interest rate moves during the 2019/2020 period while longer term Federal debt dynamics, election debate and trade” war” winners/losers will affect sentiment.
+US watchers will continue to speculate on the timing and number of interest rate moves during the 2019/2020 period while longer term Federal debt dynamics, election debate and trade” war” winners/losers (a moving target) will affect sentiment.
 Corporate earnings growth will be subject to even greater analysis after a buoyant 2018, amidst a growing list of obstacles.
 Additional discussions pertaining to North Korea, Russia, Ukraine, Iran, and Trump’s own position could precipitate volatility in equities, commodities and currencies.
 In Japan market sentiment may be calmer after recent political and economic events although international events e.g. exchange rates and tariff developments, will affect equity direction.
-On a technical note it should be noted that The Japanese equity market will be closed until 7th May, which could lead to erratic FX trading.
-There is increasing speculation that China may announce more stimulative measures.
-European investment mood will be tested by economic figures, EU Budget discussions, Italian bond spreads, German, French and Spanish politics, and reaction to the migrant discussions.
-It should also be remembered that EU elections and change of ECB Chairman are expected this year.
+There is increasing speculation that China may announce more stimulative measures and key $/Yuan exchange rate levels are being watched closely.
+European investment mood will be tested by economic figures, EU Budget discussions, Italian bond spreads and the aftermath of the May MEP elections.
+It should also be remembered certain key European individual positions have yet to be decided.

 Hard economic data and various sentiment/residential property indicators are expected to show that UK economic growth continues to be lack-lustre and any economic upgrade over current quarters appear extremely unlikely.
 The UK Treasury and the MPC have both produced rather negative economic medium-term projections, whatever the Brexit outcome!
 It is highly likely that near term quarterly figures (economic and corporate) will be distorted (both ways), and general asset price moves will be confused, in my view, by a mixture of currency development, political machinations, international perception and interest rate expectations.
 Mark Carney has a dilemma!